DET171/Red-Butter-Guides/Eris Part 1.md

 ```

 # Now, let's start coding!
+Note: The final code will be included at the end :)

 First, open the project in you favourite text editor, and fill in the `.env` file with the following:
 ```
 TOKEN=<your-token-here>
 PREFIX=<your-bot-prefix>
 ```
 Of course, replace `<your-token-here>` with the Bot token you obtained earlier, and `<your-bot-prefix>` with your bot prefix.
+If you do not understand `dotenv` and `.env` files,
 Now that we are no longer concerned with the bot configurations, let us write our basic bot code!
 Head over to your `index.js` file, and insert the following at the top to require the packages.
 ```js